thedaviddias/thedaviddias/README.md

 I created the [Front-End Checklist](https://git.new/frontendchecklist) in 2017 and have been passionate about open-source since.
 I'm also an accessibility advocate ([CPACC](https://www.accessibilityassociation.org/s/certified-professional) certified)!
 I'm always working on a new project to help the community.

+I've also recently launched [UX Patterns for Devs](https://git.new/uxpatterns)!
+Feel free to check it out!

 ## 📫 How to reach me

 * 🔗 I have a [personal website](https://ddias.link/blog) where all my social networks are located!
 You can reach me anywhere over there!